Wanderlust. Wan·der·lust ˈwändərˌləst/ noun 1. a strong desire to travel.

 P.S.
 They are super affordable!!!

 Do you use any of these tips when traveling on a budget?
 If you have any extra tips, feel free to share them below in the comments!
-Don’t forget to sign up for the FREE Begin to Budget 5-day email course to jump-start your financial makeover today!
+Don’t forget to check out my new Begin to Budget Bundle to help you get started budgeting today!